chase4926/PirateRPG/docs/designdoc.md

       Fatigue goes from 1 - 100
     Damage done will be shown above the victim's head after attack animation is complete Gold is given as a reward for victory
     For battle effects/attributes, seperate ones specific to battle should be set before the battle, equal to the character's attributes
       This is to make it easier to modify them while in battle
+      ### Combat AI ###
+        Option A -
+          Uses random attacks
+        Option B -
+          Tries to inflict fire damage, then uses status impairing attacks, then uses damaging attack at random
     ### Naval effects/attributes to be tracked ###
     Fire damage per turn
     Armor pierce